 Frugal Natural Beauty: Skin Care

 First, eliminate stuff you don’t need

 If you read many books written by beauty and skin care experts, most of them agree that you only need 3 products: a mild cleanser/makeup remover, moisturizer, and sunscreen.
 That’s it!
 If you’re over 35, add a retinol at night and Vitamin C during the day.

 Separate moisturizer for eyes, face and neck?
 Nope.
 Marketing propaganda.
 (You probably do need a separate lotion for your body though, since the skin on your face is thinner.)

 Toner (or astringent) is unnecessary.
 Wash your face well and rinse well.
 Skip the toner.
 Toner was invented because older cleansers didn’t rinse well.
 The modern ones do.

-Using a natural sunscreen daily is one of the most important ways to reduce premature aging.
+Using sunscreen daily is one of the most important ways to reduce premature aging.
 If you have oily or normal skin, you may not need a separate moisturizer and sunscreen.
 If your skin is dry, use the gentlest cleanser you can find, and you might need less moisturizer.
 (If your face feels dry and tight after cleansing, it’s because your cleanser is too harsh.)